-In the remote Mojave National Preserve, pretty much the only modern structure is that of the Kelso Depot.
+In the remote Mojave National Preserve, pretty much the only modern structure is the Kelso Depot.
 Located right in the middle of the park, it is a haven of information on the park itself and provides modern bathrooms for its many visitors.
 It used even to have a restaurant, but unfortunately, the cost of bringing in the food and keeping it up became too much, and it has since closed.
-In the park though, this is a must visit as it houses tons of history on the railroad and the life in the area.
+In the park, this is a must visit as it houses tons of history on the railroad and life in the area.
+Here is all the information.

-Built in 1924 the Kelso Depot, also known as the Kelso clubhouse, housed a train station, ticket and telegraph office, restaurant, reading room and dormitory for the railroad employees.
-As railroad technology improved and less personnel were needed, the depot became obsolete.
+Built in 1924, the Kelso Depot, also known as the Kelso Clubhouse, housed a train station, ticket and telegraph office, restaurant, reading room, and dormitory for the railroad employees.
+As railroad technology improved and less personnel was needed, the depot became obsolete.
 It was closed in 1985 with plans to demolish it, but citizens intervened, and the building was saved, opening in 2005 as a National Park Service Visitor Center.

 This plot of land became the area for the town because of the steepness of the grade beyond and the groundwater below.
-The grade was too steep for locomotives to pull a train without assistance, so they stopped for helper trains at the depot.
+The grade was too steep for locomotives to pull train cars without assistance, so they stopped for helper trains at the depot.
 Kelso’s population crashed after World War II due to the reduced rail traffic and diesel engines that did not need to be serviced at Kelso.

 The Depot Now

-Ever since it was taken over by National Parks, it has received a new life in the form of a museum.
+Ever since it was taken over by National Park Service, it has received a new life in the form of a museum.
 When you walk up to the depot, you will see lots of plaques on the history of the area, as well as an old jail cell that they actually used.

-When you enter, you will be greeted by the fabulous representatives that staff the information counter and who have been able to answer literally every question I have thrown at them.
+When you enter, you will be greeted by the fabulous representatives that staff the information counter and who have been able to answer every question I have thrown at them.
 You will also see the remains of the unique counter restaurant they used to have called The Beanery.